mohammed-mossad/CustomerInsights-PowerBI-Dashboard/README.md

 # CustomerInsights-PowerBI-Dashboard
 ## Overview

 This project involves creating a Power BI report dashboard as part of a training program in collaboration with CIB.
-The dashboard provides insightful visualizations based on various datasets, focusing on customer transactions, branches, merchants, and city-level analysis.
+The dashboard provides insightful visualizations based on the provided datasset, focusing on customer transactions, branches, merchants, and city-level analysis.

 ## Features